 LSS receives direct arrivals in Sioux Falls.
-Direct resettlement in Huron ended in September 2016.

-During Federal Fiscal Year 2020, LSS maintained a staff presence in Huron and Aberdeen in order to support refugees who arrived either through secondary migration from communities outside South Dakota or in the case of Huron, who arrived prior to the end of direct resettlement in Huron in October 2016.
+During Federal Fiscal Year 2021, LSS maintained offices in Huron and Aberdeen to support clients who arrive via secondary migration in order to support refugees who arrived either through secondary migration.
 Secondary migration refers to refugees who were initially resettled in other states and later chose to move to South Dakota.